sjm-steffann/dhcpkit/docs/developer/handler.rst

 If necessary a handler can do :meth:`~.Handler.pre` and :meth:`~.Handler.post` processing.
 Pre processing can be useful in cases where an incoming request has to be checked to see if it should be handled at all or whether processing should be aborted.
-Post processing can be used for cleaning up, checking that all required options are included in the response, committing leases to persistent storage etc.
+Post processing can be used for cleaning up, checking that all required options are included in the response, committing leases to persistent storage, etc.

 The post processing stage is especially important to handlers that assign resources.
 In the :meth:`~.Handler.handle` method the handler puts its assignments in the response.
 That doesn't mean that that response is actually sent to the